Royal Rumble (2001)

-The 2001 Royal Rumble was the 14th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.
+The 2001 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 14th annual Royal Rumble event and took place on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWF Championship match at WrestleMania X-Seven.

 Six matches were contested, including one match for the Sunday Night Heat pre-show.

-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2001 event, the winner received a match for the WWF Championship at WrestleMania X-Seven.
-The main event was the 2001 Royal Rumble match, which Stone Cold Steve Austin won by last eliminating Kane, which was his third Rumble win, and is so far the only wrestler to win the Royal Rumble match three times.
+The main event was the 2001 Royal Rumble match, which "Stone Cold" Steve Austin won by last eliminating Kane, which was his record-setting third Rumble win, after his back-to-back wins in 1997 and 1998.
 The match also included comedian Drew Carey as a participant.
 On the undercard, Kurt Angle retained the WWF Championship against Triple H, and Chris Jericho defeated Chris Benoit in a ladder match to win the WWF Intercontinental Championship.
+The event was notable for the WWF return of Haku, who wrestled in World Championship Wrestling (WCW) as Meng, holding the WCW Hardcore Championship after winning it at WCW Sin one week before.

 Production

 Background

-The event was held at the New Orleans Arena in New Orleans, Louisiana.
+The 14th annual Royal Rumble event was held at the New Orleans Arena in New Orleans, Louisiana.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
+It is named after and centered on the men's Royal Rumble match.
+The 14th Royal Rumble event was scheduled to be held on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2001, the winner earned a match for the WWF Championship at WrestleMania X-Seven.
-The 2001 event was the 14th Royal Rumble and was scheduled to be held on January 21, 2001, at the New Orleans Arena in New Orleans, Louisiana.